ADubinA/ai2020/README.md

 12/11/19 (Aviv)

-1. Currently shortest path is selected by number of edges, not length as expressed by weight, changed to take the weight into account.
+1. --- DONE ---Currently shortest path is selected by number of edges, not length as expressed by weight, changed to take the weight into account.